eigs/EVSL/README.md

 -----------------------------------------------------------------------

-  Binding with Pardiso as a direct solver are also provided -- see the directory EXTERNAL for details.
+  Bindings with Pardiso as a direct solver are also provided -- see the directory EXTERNAL for details.

 -----------------------------------------------------------------------